yetalit/Mojmelo/README.md

 You can also install mojmelo through the source code.
 This way, you will have the source code in your project.

 First, Download `mojmelo` folder and `setup.mojo` file.
-Then Add the following task to your `mojoproject.toml` file or `pixi.toml` file in the tasks section:
+Then Add the following task to your `pixi.toml` file in the tasks section:
 ```
 [tasks]
 setup = """